uhasmicoda/MySeleniumNewRepo/Java Interivew.md

 Inheritance and one simple program.

 Collection
-what are the collection uses in selenium

 Why list is used in selenium
-Explain collections
-difference between collections and Arrays?
-Why will go for array list?
+Where u have used collections in selenium

+Where you used collections in your test scripts

 difference between array list and linked list?
 How you used hash map in your project and create one hash map and how will you insert data in hash map.
-Difference between List and linked List and where have you implemented this in your project Explain list
+Difference between List and linked List and where have you implemented this in your project

-Explain Set
-Explain collections concept in terms of java
-Where you used collections in your test scripts Difference between array and Arraylist.
+Difference between array and Arraylist.
-Difference between list and linkedList
-Difference between hash set and set

 What is the difference between HashSet and HashMap?
 What is Hashtable, What is the use
 Difference between hashmap and hashset